Prenatal cocaine exposure: Pregnancy and birth

 As of 2013, studies had found after controlling for other factors that some effects are present in pregnancies involving cocaine: abruptio placenta, prematurity, low birth weight, and small size compared to babies of the same gestational time.
 PCE newborns have smaller heads and shorter bodies.
 PCE effects are more severe when the amounts of cocaine are greater.
 As many as 17–27% of cocaine-using pregnant women deliver prematurely.
 In association with prematurity, growth in the womb is reduced, and low birth weight is connected to PCE.
 Also, some data associate spontaneous abortion with cocaine use.
 Cocaine reduces the appetite and has been linked with reduced maternal weight gain during pregnancy; in addition, constriction of the blood vessels may further limit supply of nutrients to the fetus.

 Using cocaine while pregnant also heightens the chances of maternal and fetal vitamin deficiencies, respiratory distress syndrome for the baby, and infarction of the bowels.
 Early reports found that cocaine-exposed babies were at high risk for sudden infant death syndrome; however, by itself, cocaine exposure during fetal development has not subsequently been identified as a risk factor for the syndrome.
 Some PCE children experience hypertonia (excessive muscle tone), and reduced reflexes and motor function have been found in babies four to six weeks old.

+Withdrawal

 While newborns who were exposed prenatally to drugs such as barbiturates or heroin frequently have symptoms of drug withdrawal (neonatal abstinence syndrome), this does not happen with babies exposed to crack in utero; at least, such symptoms are difficult to separate in the context of other factors such as prematurity or prenatal exposure to other drugs.